 E-mail your query to MLB.com Indians beat reporter Jordan Bastian for possible inclusion in a future Inbox column.
 Letters may be edited for brevity, length and/or content.

 I wouldn't initiate the Sizemore swap watch just yet, John.
 While Grady's trade value is inherently high, it is not quite as high as it might usually be, as he's coming off an injury-plagued '09 in which his numbers took a hit.
 Furthermore, the Tribe has him locked up through 2012, so the incentive to deal him and his affordable contract (he'll make $5.6 million this year and $7.5 million in 2011, with a club option in '12 worth as much as $10.5 million) just isn't there at present.

 Any chance the Indians could make a run at someone coming off injury but with a huge upside like Ben Sheets?
 Sheets would be a nice addition, assuming he can show his velocity is back.
-I know our payroll is extremely limited, but our pitching staff needs a lot of help. -- Kevin F., Wadsworth, Ohio
+I know our payroll is extremely limited, but our pitching staff needs a lot of help. -- Reid, Norwalk, Ohio

 Well, yeah.
 When you owe a guy $11 million over the next two seasons and he's coming off a two-year span in which he walked more guys (140) than he struck out (137) while posting a 5.89 ERA in the process, you tend to be open-minded about trade possibilities.

 In the grand scheme of things, the trade will be remembered as the one that shipped Lee to Philly for four prospects.
 And even without the inclusion of Francisco in that sentence, it's too early to tell if the Indians got enough in the deal.
 The early returns obviously leave a bit to be desired.

 The tour will take place over a three-day span -- Jan.
 26-28 -- and will include stops in Akron, Youngstown, Ashtabula, Toledo, Sandusky, Mansfield, Columbus, Lima, Wooster, Elyria and Erie (Pa.).
 Full details will be announced soon.

 Anthony Castrovince is a reporter for MLB.com.
 This story was not subject to the approval of Major League Baseball or its clubs.